zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/README.md

 ## 🚀 Next Up

-Head to [Module 4](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%204%3A%20%20Tooling%20Up%3A%20Bash%20with%20Security%20Tools) to learn about security tools!
+Head to [Module 4: Tooling Up: Bash with Security Tools](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%204%3A%20%20Tooling%20Up%3A%20Bash%20with%20Security%20Tools) to learn about security tools!